-3V/5V Logic Mixed Supply RailsThere has been a lot of attention given to new
+3V/5V Logic Mixed Supply Rails There has been a lot of attention given to new

-There has been a lot of attention given to new I.C.'s and logic functions operating at what is rapidly emerging as the standard supply level for notebook and palmtop computers.
-The 3.3V supply is also gaining rapid acceptance as the defacto standard for personal telecommunications, however, not all circuit functions required are currently available in a 3.3V powered IC.
+I.C.'s and logic functions operating at what is rapidly emerging as the standard supply level for notebook and palmtop computers.
+The 3.3V supply is also gaining rapid acceptance as the standard for defacto personal telecommunications, however, not all circuit functions required are currently available in a 3.3V powered IC.
 The system designer therefore has previously had only two options available; use standard 5V logic or wait until the required parts are available in a 3.3V form, neither being entirely satisfactory and the latter possibly resulting in lost market share.